Depending on your point of view the current times are either pro or con cryptocurrencies!

 He certainly is when it comes to serious investors.
 He has held rather too much sway over crypto prices in the past – particularly Bitcoin and dodgy Dogecoin – but his erratic behaviour over the last year

 You may remember that Elon Musk and his ‘fratboy’ friends were the ones who bigged-up Dogecoin (a joke coin from beginning to end) and then he made it crash by a comment on the U.S. TV programme Saturday Night Live.

-However, that behaviour and his latest comments on Bitcoin have primarily served to make investors – particularly crypto enthusiasts – respect him less.
+However, that behaviour and his recent comments on Bitcoin have primarily served to make investors – particularly crypto enthusiasts – respect him less.
 As this article in Coindesk shows, the response to his tweets about Bitcoin has been generally to ridicule his position.

 So, although he did effectively push down the price of Bitcoin, Ethereum and many other coins, the effect didn’t last as long as it might have done this time last year.
 Quite a few people (myself included) went in a ‘bought the dip’ so Bitcoin and others have bounced back quicker than might have been expected.

-In my view Bitcoin, Ethereum and many other cryptocurrencies have a long future.
+In my view Bitcoin, Ether and many other cryptocurrencies have a long future.
 I personally invest in cryptocurrencies because I think they are the future of money.
 So, as with my stock market investments, I take a long view.